Health Net Providing Special Assistance to Members Affected by Winter Storms

-Health Net Assisting Members in Butte, El Dorado, Fresno, Humboldt, Imperial, Inyo, Lake, Mendocino, Merced, Monterey, Napa, Placer, Plumas, Sacramento, San Francisco, San Mateo, Santa Clara, Santa Cruz, Stanislaus, Tuolumne and Yuba Counties During State of Emergency
+Health Net Assisting Members in Calaveras, Del Norte, Glenn, Kings, San Benito, and San Joaquin Counties During State of Emergency

-SACRAMENTO, Calif., March 10, 2023 /PRNewswire/ -- In response to Gov. Gavin Newsom's declared state of emergency in Butte, El Dorado, Fresno, Humboldt, Imperial, Inyo, Lake, Mendocino, Merced, Monterey, Napa, Placer, Plumas, Sacramento, San Francisco, San Mateo, Santa Clara, Santa Cruz, Stanislaus, Tuolumne and Yuba counties, Health Net is providing special assistance to assist members affected by the winter storms.
+SACRAMENTO, Calif., March 17, 2023 /PRNewswire/ -- In response to Gov. Gavin Newsom's declared state of emergency in Calaveras, Del Norte, Glenn, Kings, San Benito, and San Joaquin counties, Health Net is providing special assistance to assist members affected by the winter storms.
 Health Net wants to ensure its members have access to essential prescription medications, critical Health Net information and other healthcare services should their services be interrupted.

 Prescription Information

-- During the duration of the state of emergency, members in Butte, El Dorado, Fresno, Humboldt, Imperial, Inyo, Lake, Mendocino, Merced, Monterey, Napa, Placer, Plumas, Sacramento, San Francisco, San Mateo, Santa Clara, Santa Cruz, Stanislaus, Tuolumne and Yuba counties affected by the winter storms can obtain an emergency supply from the drug store where they originally filled their prescription.
+- During the duration of the state of emergency, members in Calaveras, Del Norte, Glenn, Kings, San Benito, and San Joaquin counties affected by the winter storms can obtain an emergency supply from the drug store where they originally filled their prescription.

 - If their drug store is closed, members can call Health Net at 1-800-400-8987 for assistance.